 Sherman is a tiny village located in the state of New York.
 With a population of 677 people and just one neighborhood, Sherman is the 837th largest community in New York.
-Sherman has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Sherman was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Sherman isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sherman are a mix of both white- and blue-collar jobs.
 Overall, Sherman is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sherman who work in sales jobs (15.11%), teaching (12.00%), and office and administrative support (11.11%).

-The percentage of adults in Sherman with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.78% of adults in Sherman have a bachelor's degree or advanced degree.
+The citizens of Sherman are slightly less educated than the national average of 21.84% for the average city or town: 13.78% of adults in Sherman have a bachelor's degree or advanced degree

 The per capita income in Sherman in 2022 was $28,035, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,140 for a family of four.
 However, Sherman contains both very wealthy and poor people as well.